facebookarchive/objsqlite/README.md

 =========

 Objective Sqlite is a leightweight Objective-C wrapper for sqlite.
-It provides a number of convenience functions for binding and retrieving data from sql results.
+It provides a number of convenience functions for binding and retrieving data from sqlite results.

 Adding ObjSqlite to your project
 ================================